 Tips to enhance the process

-- Use your hormones – our body produces more cortisol (a stress hormone) in the morning which can inhibit our creativity so try a late night session and see what happens.
+- Use your hormones.
+Or body produces more cortisol (a stress hormone) in the morning which can inhibit our creativity so try a late night session and see what happens.

-- Be idle – daydreaming, walking, sitting in the garden can give our brains permission to stop being productive and to be free and creative – just catch those thoughts and images for your vision board.
+- Be idle.
+Daydreaming, walking and sitting in the garden can give our brains permission to stop being productive and to be free and creative.
+Just catch those thoughts and images for your vision board.

 - Read something to inspire you, for example, 5 words to transform your career or 5 ways to change career when you have no idea what to do.

 How you can use your Career Vision Board

 I used this technique with a client who was working as an architect.
 She knew she wasn’t happy in what she was doing but couldn’t articulate what she wanted to do differently, she just knew her current job, despite being in a creative and inventive environment didn’t do it for her anymore.
 Introducing the Career Vision Board helped her unlock what she wanted from her career, and enabled her to realise that her ceramics’ hobby’ was actually what she wanted to be doing full time.
 It also helped her define her focus – she had chosen some pictures of beautiful but functional pottery as the centre of her board.
 The power of the images and words on her mood board gave her the courage to start planning her transition from architect to ceramicist.

 Another client found her vision board surprisingly dominated by high heels and gorgeous handbags.
 When we explored this, she realised it symbolised being grown up and having a ‘proper job’.
 For her this meant starting her own health promotion consultancy and being respected by those around her.
 Understanding the underlying meanings in the images you choose is important too.